cameronwp/intro-to-python/part-2-lists-dictionaries.md

 subjects[4] # IndexError: list index out of range
 ```

-Note that the indices need to be integers, not float.
+Note that the indices need to be integers, not floats.
 This does not work, for example

 ```py
 subjects[1.0] # TypeError: list indices must be integers or slices, not float